Syncfusion Feedback

 Symbol palette

-Host reusable nodes inside the symbol palette using the symbol palette feature in ASP.NET Core Diagram Control
+Host reusable nodes inside the symbol palette in the ASP.NET Core Diagram control.

 Overview panel